-- A21.
-The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to an audit of a financial report.8 - A22.
-The relationships and other matters, and safeguards to be communicated, vary with the circumstances of the engagement, but generally address:
+- A29.
+The auditor is required to comply with relevant ethical requirements, including those pertaining to independence, relating to financial report audit engagements.2 - The relationships and other matters, and safeguards to be communicated, vary with the A30. circumstances of the engagement, but generally address: - Threats to independence, which may be categorised as: self-interest threats, (a) self-review threats, advocacy threats, familiarity threats, and intimidation threats; and - Safeguards created by the profession, legislation or regulation, safeguards within the (b) entity, and safeguards within the firm's own systems and procedures. - A31.
+[Deleted by the AUASB.
+Refer Aus A31.1]